Public R&D Spillovers and Productivity Growth

 Best Job Market Paper Award 2023 - European Economic Association & UniCredit Foundation

 Abstract: Does the source of Research and Development funding, public or private, matter for aggregate productivity growth?
-Using a unique firm-level dataset with patent and balance-sheet information covering 70 years (1950-2020), I estimate the impact of the decline in public R&D in the US on long-run productivity growth.
-I use two instrumental variable strategies--a historical shift-share IV and a patent examiner leniency instrument--to estimate the impact of the decline in public R&D on the productivity of firms through spillovers.
-I find that a 1% decline in public R&D spillovers causes a 0.17% decline in productivity growth.
-Public R&D spillovers are three times as impactful as private R&D spillovers for firm productivity and their impact persists at the sector level.
+Using a novel firm-level dataset with patent and balance-sheet information covering 70 years (1950-2020), I estimate the impact of the decline in public R&D in the US on long-run productivity growth.
+I use two instrumental variable strategies–a historical shift-share IV and a patent examiner leniency instrument–to estimate the impact of the decline in public R&D on the productivity of firms through technology spillovers.
+I find that a 1% decline in public R&D spillovers causes a 0.03 to 0.08% decline in firm TFP growth.
+Public R&D spillovers appear to be two to three times as impactful as private R&D spillovers for firm productivity.
 Moreover, smaller firms experience larger productivity gains from public R&D spillovers.
 I calibrate a model of growth with heterogeneous firms which suggests that the decline in public R&D can explain around a third of the decline in TFP growth in the US from 1950 to 2017, and a third of the rise in size inequality between firms over the same period.

 Innovation Catalysts: How Multinationals Reshape the Global Geography of Innovation